justinjoseph89/kafka-algorithm/README.md

   - Added the consumer lag property into the algorithm.
   - Generalize functionalities
   - Hardcode the maxTime variable as per your topic data for now, as I need to add the functionality for this in next version.
+  - Approach for multiple partitions.

 ## TO DO
 * Avoid using direct APIs, Follow mirror maker code.
 (This can be done in the end.)
-* Approach for multiple partitions.
-* Generalize functionalities
 * Test feasibility of using consumer lag.